Particular/docs.particular.net/samples/containers/structuremap/sample.md

 ---
 title: StructureMap Container Usage
-summary: How to use the StructureMap container in an endpoint.
+summary: Using the StructureMap container in an endpoint.
+reviewed: 2016-03-21
 tags:
 - Container
 related: